 - 1. Competencies.
 Answers the question, "What do we do best?" - a.
 Core competencies. - Are a firm's special capabilities-skills, technologies, and resources. - Distinguishes them from other firms and provide value to its customers. - Should be distinctive enough to provide a competitive advantage. - b.
-A competitive advantage: Is a unique strength relative to competitors that provides superior returns, often based on quality, time, cost, or innovation. - 2.
+A competitive advantage is a unique strength relative to competitors that provides superior returns, often based on quality, time, cost, or innovation. - 2.
 Customers.
 Strategy must provide genuine value and benefits to present and prospective customers to ensure they have a satisfying customer experience. - 3.
 Competitors.
 Globally, the lines among competitive sectors are increasingly blurred.
 For example: - a.
-Lands' End started as a catalog retailer and defined other catalog retailers as its competitors.

-- b.
-Part of Sears, Lands' End competes with: - Not only other catalog clothing retailers... - But also department stores, mass merchandisers, specialty shops, Internet sellers, and... - Even itself, with departments within Sears.
+Lands' End started as a catalog retailer and defined other catalog retailers as its competitors. - b.
+[Figure 2-C] Intertype Competition-As part of Sears, Lands' End competes with: - Not only other catalog clothing retailers... - But also department stores, mass merchandisers, specialty shops, Internet retailers, and... - Even itself, with departments within Sears.